 Strong candidate performance on the Vocabulary Lesson provides evidence that candidates meet Standards 1a, 1b, and 2a.
 In particular, candidates address Standard 1, which states that they "demonstrate a high level of proficiency in the target language" and that they "know the linguistic elements of the target language system."
 This task also requires that candidates understand the target culture and integrate its perspective into their teaching (ACTFL Standard 2).
 Portions of the task involving assessing student learning according to ACTFL and state standards also address Standards 4 and 5 (see details below).
-The rubric aligns with ACTFL standards in order to determine candidate's knowledge.
+The scoring guide will directly align with ACTFL standards in providing more explicit evidence of candidate knowledge beginning in fall 2006.